Unbiased and Practical Psychopharmacology Updates

 40.01 minutes of audio interview

-Pharmacotherapy Bipolar Depression: Strategies for Everyday Management
+Pharmacotherapy for Bipolar Depression: Strategies for Everyday Management

 1.75 CMEs